tlugger/oopsgenie/README.md

 # Get a count of alerts grouped by the column "Alias" with server names stripped out
 python oopsgenie.py alert-data-raw.csv --count Alias --alias-strip-list server_names.csv

-# Get a count of alerts grouped by the column "Alias" and with a fuzzy matching threshold of 90%
+# Get a count of alerts grouped by the column "Alias" and with a fuzzy matching threshold of 80%
-python oopsgenie.py alert-data-raw.csv --count Alias --fuzzy-threshold 90
+python oopsgenie.py alert-data-raw.csv --fuzzy-count Alias --threshold 80

 # Get a count of alerts grouped by the column "Alias" and with a fuzzy matching threshold of 90% and numbers removed from the alias before the fuzzy matching
-python oopsgenie.py alert-data-raw.csv --count Alias --fuzzy-threshold 90 --remove-numbers True
+python oopsgenie.py alert-data-raw.csv --fuzzy-count Alias --threshold 90 --remove-numbers True

 # Get a count of all alerts grouped by the column "Alias" that are created between the hours of 04 and 13 (UTC)
 python oopsgenie.py alert-data-raw.csv --count Alias --interval 4 13